0XOday/the_grimoire/Computers/Configure Workstation Security/Windows Bitlocker and Bitlocker to go.md

 * Users don't have to remember passwords
 * Bitlocker can use the TPM chip to tie in the drive to that motherboard
 	* The TPM must be configured with an owner password (often the system password set in firmware).
 You can manage TPM settings from Windows using the TPM Management snap-in (select **_TPM Administration_** from the BitLocker applet).
-* a recovery key is generated which should be stored in a safe location
+* A recovery key is generated which should be stored in a safe location